 It is a Sicilian name that is believed to have an Arabic etymology.
 It means ‘almond’.

 This is another Italian name that means ‘strong’ or ‘hard’.
-It originated from the word ‘Bernhard’ which is a combination of the words ‘bear’ or ‘hard’.
+It originated from the word ‘Bernhard’, a combination of the words ‘bear’ or ‘hard’.

-This name is popularised by films like ‘Bicycle Thieves’ and is adapted by races all over the world.
+This name is popularised by films like ‘Bicycle Thieves’ and is adapted by races worldwide.
 The name means ‘people having brown hair’.

 This is one of the most graceful and cool names popular among Italian people.
 The name is apt for the one who dances.
 It is an occupational name for a dancer.

-Be it ‘Twilight’ or ‘Money Heist’, the name Bella is an iconic one considering popular culture.
+Be it ‘Twilight’ or ‘Money Heist’, the name Bella is iconic, considering popular culture.
 The name means ‘beautiful’ or ‘gift of god’s favour’.

 It is an Italian surname that shares its name with the Capital city of Sri Lanka.
 The name means ‘dove’.